-A separate SEC lawsuit in April 2010, accusing Goldman Sachs of misleading investors in the sale of securities that bet on subprime mortgages, caused the company’s stock (GS) to plunge 13 percent on the day it was filed and roiled the broader market.
+A separate SEC lawsuit in April 2010, accusing Goldman Sachs of misleading investors in the sale of securities that bet on subprime mortgages, caused the company’s stock (GS:US) to plunge 13 percent on the day it was filed and roiled the broader market.
 The investment bank paid $550 million to settle the case in July that year, saying it had made a “mistake” in omitting disclosures.

 The Justice Department said yesterday it conducted “an exhaustive review of the report and its exhibits, independently gathered and scrutinized a large volume of other documents and tenaciously pursued potential evidentiary leads, including conducting numerous witness interviews.”

 “If any additional or new evidence emerges, today’s assessment does not prevent the department from reviewing such evidence and making a different determination, if warranted,” the department said.

 The government’s announcement came the same day that Goldman Sachs disclosed that U.S. regulators had decided against filing suit against the firm over its role in selling $1.3 billion of mortgage-backed securities.
 The decision by the SEC marked a reversal of course for the agency after its investigators warned in February that they intended to recommend legal action.